peilun-he/PDSim/README.md

 # Polynomial Diffusion Model Simulation and Estimation (V2.1)
 ## Introduction
 Web application for the polynomial diffusion model.
-This app generates a futures price data by providing all parameters.
-Also, it gives state variables and contracts estimations through Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
+This app generates futures price data by providing all parameters.
+Also, it gives state variables and contract estimations through Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
 The Schwartz and Smith's two-factor model is also provided for comparison.

-Future plan:
+Plans:
-- Add decomposition of data through "seasonal" package
+- Add decomposition of data through the "seasonal" package
 - Add forecasting and smoothing
+- Make more functions exported

 ## Installation
 PDSim can be accessed in two ways: